openziti/ziti-doc/docusaurus/docs/learn/quickstarts/quickstarts.md

 ## Getting Started - Network

-When you're just getting started, the first thing you will need is access to a [Ziti Network](/learn/introduction/index.mdx).
+When you're just getting started, the first thing you will need is access to a [network](/learn/introduction/index.mdx).
 For someone just starting out, there are four basic options:

 ### Run all the binaries locally